Easy Get to Know Activities for Students for Good Friendships

 4. Kindness Workbook - Printed Book or Digital Option

 This SEL packet includes coloring pages, tracing, bookmarks, matching games, word mapping, hidden picture puzzles, bucket filling, and more.
-It's a fun way to improve important social-emotional and developmental skills.
-Some activities are differentiated to suit preschool, kindergarten, and 1st-grade students.
+Activities are differentiated to suit preschool, kindergarten, and 1st-grade students to help every child feel successful and seen.

 5. Digital Friendship Activity with Short Story